Joseph Parker vs. Junior Fa

-Joseph Parker vs. Junior Fa was a heavyweight professional boxing match contested between former WBO champion Joseph Parker and WBO interim Oriental champion Junior Fa.
+Joseph Parker vs. Junior Fa was a heavyweight professional boxing match contested between former WBO champion Joseph Parker and WBO Oriental interim champion Junior Fa.
 The bout took place on 27 February 2021, at the Spark Arena in Auckland, New Zealand.
-The event is co-promoted by David Higgins of Duco Events, Eddie Hearn of Matchroom Boxing and Lou DiBella of DiBella Entertainment, and is considered a history making moment and New Zealand's next "Fight of the Century".
+The event was co-promoted by David Higgins of Duco Events, Eddie Hearn of Matchroom Boxing and Lou DiBella of DiBella Entertainment, and was considered a history making moment and New Zealand's next "Fight of the Century".

 Background

 As well as growing up in the same neighbourhood in South Auckland and being members of the same church, Joseph Parker and Junior Fa have a history stretching back to their amateur days, having fought on four occasions with two wins each.
 Four years after making his professional debut, Parker won his first world title in December 2016 by defeating Andy Ruiz Jr. to capture the vacant WBO heavyweight title.
 After two successful defences Parker suffered his first professional defeat in March 2018, losing his title in a unification bout against reigning unified champion Anthony Joshua.
 Following the second loss of his career four months later against Dillian Whyte, Parker went on a three fight winning streak; defeating Alexander Flores in December 2018; Alex Leapai in June 2019; and Shawndell Winters in February 2020.

 Junior Fa made his professional debut in 2016.
 Later that year he began plotting his path to fight against Parker.
 In 2017, Fa won the vacant New Zealand (NZPBA version) heavyweight title against Daniel Tai.
 The following year he won the WBO Oriental interim title against Luis Pascual to secure a world ranking.
 Between August 2018 and August 2019, the WBO consistently ranked Fa higher in the world rankings than Parker.

 In September 2018, negotiations began between team Parker and team Fa for a potential fight in December 2018.
 The fight failed to materialise after the teams could not come to an agreement regarding the purse split, with Parker opting to fight Alexander Flores while Fa fought on the undercard against Rogelio Rossi.
 At the post-event press conference, Parker's trainer Kevin Barry "unleashed verbal blows" when the possibility of a Parker vs. Fa bout was mentioned.
 Stating, "It's a joke that he even gets mentioned in the same breath as Joe".
 Barry said that Fa had already been offered the fight, but, "he said no, I'd rather fight a guy who had seven fights in seven years and lost four of his last seven fights by knockout and who is 37-years-old, come on, give me a fricken break."